2001 southern Peru earthquake: Earthquake

 The earthquake occurred as a result of thrust faulting along the plate boundary interface.
 The initial onset consisted of two events separated by about 6 seconds.
 It was followed by at least one larger complex event occurring about 40 seconds later.
 The rupture area as determined from the distribution of aftershocks was 320 km x 100 km.
 The rupture propagated unilaterally from the hypocenter towards the southeast.
 The earthquake resulting in many instances of ground failure effects.
 These ground failure effects included landslides, collapsed drainage banks, ground cracking and more.
 These failures can have long term effects on the landscape and the local habitats.
-It had a maximum Modified Mercalli intensity of XII (Extreme), based on damage to a road 25 km from the epicenter.
-Intensity VIII (Severe) was recorded in the Arequipa-Camaná-Tacna area, while VII (Very Strong) was observed in Arica, Chile, where shaking was also felt in the cities Iquique, Calama and Tocopilla, Chile.
+A maximum Modified Mercalli intensity of VIII (Severe) was recorded in the Arequipa-Camaná-Tacna area, while VII (Very Strong) was observed in Arica, Chile, where shaking was also felt in the cities Iquique, Calama and Tocopilla, Chile.
 The earthquake was also felt in Bolivia.